pezzos/Whisper-to-Notion/README.md

 - [X] Fallback to a default config if no config is found
 - [X] Make it run from a server (not only locally)

-- [ ] Create a new endpoint called "hello"
+- [X] Create a new endpoint called "hello"
-- [ ] Implement the logic to handle the "hello" endpoint
-- [ ] Test the "hello" endpoint locally to ensure server availability
-- [ ] Add logic in the Shortcuts to search first on localhost, then on the same network, then on the domain name
+- [ ] Add logic in the Shortcuts to search first on localhost, then on the same network, then on the domain name > Complex by now because "Get Content" fails the shortcut if the server is unavailable
-- [ ] Return a success with more information about what happened, mainly what Notion DB was involved
+- [X] Return a success with more information about what happened, mainly what Notion DB was involved
-- [ ] From the success, display more info into Shortcuts
+- [X] From the success, display more info into Shortcuts
+- [ ] Fix issue with splitting the input
+- [ ] Remove accents in keyword when compared
+- [ ] If no keyword matches, find the intention
+- [ ] Add a way to ask for a detailled search
+- [ ] Add a way to directly ask to GPT and save the output to Notion
 - [ ] Add a todo and done basket handled thanks to a cron tab launching a dedicated workflow
 - [ ] Clean automatically m4a (not txt) if they are done to reduce disk usage
 - [ ] Prepare Notion templates to ease the installation